WEIRD FASCINATION SERIES - EXERCISE : Nordic Walking - That's Old People and Sticks Right?!

 As a biological scientist I have always found the biomechanics of the human body (as well as the rest of it) really interesting.
 I had heard that this way of exercising involved using the whole of your body to walk, but I didn’t really know how.
 I’d heard that you could do it even if you had dodgy knees – the classic excuse for many of us not doing any exercise after a certain age.
 I had also heard it might help my running, and as a very un-natural runner, with a shocking lack of running style or finesse, I’m after all the help I can get!

-So, a year ago, I dug around on the internet, came across Nordic Walking UK and found the All Seasons group nearby who were running some sessions.
+So, 4 years ago, I dug around on the internet, came across Nordic Walking UK and found a local group nearby who were running some sessions.
 I got one of my running buddies to come along to a free taster with me, because, like many other people, I had the misconception that it would be full of older folk!
 Funny how we let such thought get in our own way!
 I didn’t really notice how old anyone else was and I’m pretty sure they felt the same.

 4 weeks later I had completed a ‘Learn to Nordic Walk” course and received my Freedom Passport – a great system, a little like Parkrun, where you can then walk with any Nordic Walking UK group around the UK.
 In that 4 weeks I made new friends with some amazing people.
 Yes, they are older than me, but I’m not sure how our paths would have crossed otherwise.
 They have, like me, become regular walkers and even better friends.
 Their life stories inspire me and warm my heart.
 They are so rich in life experiences; a true wealth of knowledge on which to draw and great fun to spend time with.